CBA Officers & Board of Managers 2019-2020

 Mr. Tomasik received his undergraduate degree in journalism from the University of Colorado and his J.D. from the University of Denver.

-Judge Mulroy earned his bachelor’s degree from Santa Clara University and his J.D. from Loyola University School of Law.
+Mr. Sciaccotta received his undergraduate degree from Creighton University and his J.D. from DePaul University College of Law.

 Board of Managers: